Having some Entrepreneurial Operating System® problems? Why isn't Traction® Working

 You’re going to need some people-focused process.

-1. Process for getting the right people in the right seats:
+- Get the right people in the right seats

 Otherwise known as your recruitment process.
 Now this one’s a toughy.
 Recruiting the right people into the right roles is no easy task.